Thoughts on audio gear for remote music lessons

 Writing Program Notes

-This is a short guide I wrote for my students at UCF.
+This is a short guide I wrote for my students.
 I’m putting it here mostly so I can link to it.
 I’d also appreciate any feedback.

 Program notes are challenging for everyone.
 There are lots of reasons you might struggle to write them.